 6.3.11.
 Principle #11 - Pagination

-APIs for large data collections should support pagination.
+OGC APIs that may be designed to access large data collections should support pagination.
+Offset pagination is one of the simplest to implement.
+Offset pagination is specified using the limit and offset commands.
+Offset pagination is popular with apps powered by SQL databases, as limit and offset are already included with the SQL SELECT library.
+Offset pagination requires almost no programming.
+It’s also stateless on the server side and works regardless of custom sort_by parameters.

+The downside of offset pagination is potential performance difficulties when dealing with large offset values.

-For example, use limit and offset as "query-string" parameters.
+As an example, use limit and offset as "query-string" parameters:

 .../collections/highways/items?limit=50&offset=101 => returns up to 50 highways starting at position 101

-The API should return metadata with each response providing the total number of resources available (e.g. total) in the payload as well as the link to the next page.
+The OGC defined API should return metadata with each response providing the total number of resources available (e.g. total) in the payload as well as the link to the next page.

 As a supplement consider support for Web Linking (RFC 5988)